 The balance sheet discloses information on GALC's assets, liabilities, and fund balance at yearend.
-The condensed summary of GALC's balance sheets is shown below for years end September 30, 2015 and 2014.
+The condensed summary of GALC's balance sheet shown below is for the year ending on September 30, 2016 with comparisons for the years ending September 30, 2015 and 2014.